 When it comes to goal setting — especially in the areas of finance and career — it can be easy to adopt other people’s goals instead of going after what you truly want.

-Think about what you want your life to look like in five, ten, and twenty years.
+Think about what you want your life to look like in 5, 10, and 20 years.
 What’s important to you?
 Some of the most common aspirations are family, financial stability, and a fulfilling career.
 However, the path taken differs from person to person.

 Take some time to think about what really makes you happy.
 Don’t worry about what other people will think.
 Be you.